 Both Nvidia and AMD reported strong orders for AI chips, and both introduced new processors in a battle to gain market share.
 As of today, there is a shortage of GPUs, which power current AI systems, and Nvidia maintains a close to 90% share.
-We also witnessed a decent number of semiconductor companies reporting that inventories are more in line with current demand, while the companies that supply chips to power AI systems see shortages for quite some time.
+We also witnessed a decent number of semiconductor companies reporting that inventories are more in line with current demand, while the companies that supply chips to power AI systems are predicting that there will be shortages for quite some time.